gregors/merkle_fun/README.md

 ### binary tree

 There are multiple ways to implement a binary tree.
 We decided to use an [array format](https://opendsa-server.cs.vt.edu/ODSA/Books/Everything/html/CompleteTree.html) approach to minimize storage requirements and make the sibling lookup easy.
-If it's been a while since you've done a basic data structures could check out this [refresher](https://www.youtube.com/watch?v=zDlTxrEwxvg).
+If it's been a while since you've done a basic data structures course, check out this [refresher](https://www.youtube.com/watch?v=zDlTxrEwxvg).

 Wait a minute you say!
 Elixir doesn't have arrays?
 Well there is an [Erlang implementation](https://www.erlang.org/doc/man/array.html) as well as a nice [Elixir library](https://github.com/Qqwy/elixir-arrays).
 However, after thinking about the problem our use case didn't need updates.
 We build the tree and don't need to append further nodes.
 In such a case a tuple suits our [read only needs](https://stackoverflow.com/questions/16447921/arrays-implementation-in-erlang/16464349#16464349) perfectly.
 If we decide to add Merkle Mountain Ranges (in the future) we will need something with better append performance.